OneMadGypsy/tkinter-column-select/README.md

 | drag-drop   | LMB over selection + drag / release mouse to drop               |

-For the typing feature make a box-selection (with or without width) and start typing.
+For the typing feature make a box-selection (with or without width) and start typing.</br>
 A box selection that has no width will produce a multiline caret.